 Set all of the sends to 0dB.
 Now you’ll be getting an exact replica of your mix minus the drum kit.

 These guidelines for setting mix bus compression should come in handy:

 This time, a higher threshold might sound more musical.
 It’s up to you.
 You might want a slower attack time as well.

 Drums tend to catch compressors more than the rest of the mix.
 So compressing everything but the drums will help the rest of the mix cut through.

 For example, when the vocals come in, everything (except the drums) will get compressed as the vocals trigger the compressor.
 But then when the vocal drops out, the compressor stops clamping down as much – because the vocal is generally the loudest part of a mix.

 One Last Tip: Make Any Instrument Sound Great in the Mix

 Subtle parallel compression doesn’t only work well on vocals or drums.

-Sometimes, you might want to control the dynamics of a source without making it too obvious.
-It’s a great way to keep a sound natural while putting it “in the pocket.”
+Sometimes, you might want to control an instrument’s volume without making it too obvious.
+Parallel compression’s a great way to keep a sound natural while putting it “in the pocket.”